 Teenagers and social problems occur everyday in high schools across the country.
 The teen years present a number of social challenges.

-Teenagers gain an increasing amount of independence from their parents as they enter middle and high school.
+Teenagers gain an increasing amount of independence from their parents as they enter middle school and high school.
 Unlike the early years, kids in this age group often look to friends instead of parents for guidance.
-The pressure to fit in and be part of the "cool crowd" clouds the judgment of vulnerable kids.
+The pressure to fit in and be part of the cool crowd clouds the judgment of vulnerable kids.

 Bullying frequently occurs in the halls of high schools.
 It ranges from easily identifiable fist-fights to subtle, emotional attacks to the victim.

 Types of Bullying

 - Physical threats and violence